TingyanXiang/DiscoverCorrelation-BigData/README.md

 - Property data from 2012 to 2017;
 - Census data from 2013 to 2016.

-All datasets have spatial and temporal attributes respectively with different precisions.
+All datasets have spatial and temporal attributes respectively with different precision.

 # Code
-The code of this project are categorized into 4 parts, CodeSpark, MapReduce, SpatialResolution and Results.
+The code of this project is categorized into 4 parts, CodeSpark, MapReduce, SpatialResolution and Results.

 ### CodeSpark

 Contains main python files that includes mappers.py, preprocess.py and correlation calculating files.
-- mapper.py contains all mapper functions are used to gather and clean information from 8 different ddata sets.
+- mappers.py contains all mapper functions that are used to preprocess 8 different data sets.
-- preprocess.py removes header of each dataset and run mapper functions from mapper.py to process and generate dataframe output with keys and values with the form of (year month day hour zip)
+- preprocess.py removes header of each dataset and run mapper functions from mapper.py to generate dataframe outputs with keys and values in the same format
-- corr_.py files takes two dataframes from different datasets, aggregate attributes with spark SQL, inner join two datasets with same keys and calculate correlations afterwards.
+- corr_.py files take two dataframes, aggregate attributes with spark SQL, inner join two datasets with same keys and calculate correlations afterwards.

 ### SpatialResolution

-Contains
+Contains a python file that builds the grid search and data that includes spatial information.
+- gridSearch.py builds the grid search dictionary and the search function used in mappers.
+- polys_*.pickle is a list of polygons of corresponding districts.
+- polys_*_dict.pickle is dictionary with key=index of polygons and value=corresponding_district
+- bound_*.pickle is the border information of NYC.

+If you want to use the search function (find_dist), you need to generate a dictionary with key=index_of_grid and value=polygons with gridSearch.py.

 ### Results

-Contains the output form corr_.py files for different datasets.
-Both the join datasets and final result of mutual information and pearson correlations between two datasets.
+Contains a small part of outputs form corr_.py files for different datasets.
+Both joined datasets and final results of mutual information and Pearson correlation are included.

+### MapReduce
+Contains a few map and reduce functions that are written for primary MapReduce implementation at first.
+Later we choose to use Spark and these functions are abandoned.

+### How to run
+If you want to run this system on your own, you need run the preprocess.py first to get well-structured tables, and then run corr.py files to get correlation results.

 # Architecture